abbas-taher/decision-tree-algorithm-example/README.md

                entropy -= probability * log(probability,2)   # log base 2
            return entropy

 There are two main loops in the function.
-The 1st loop just calculates the frequency of each label in the given dataset and the 2nd loop calculates the entropy of those labels according to the following formula:
+The 1st loop just calculates the frequency of each label in the given dataset and the 2nd loop calculates Entropy for those labels using this formula:

 &nbsp; &nbsp; &nbsp; H(X) = - &sum;<sub>i</sub> P<sub>X</sub>(x<sub>i</sub>) * log<sub>b</sub> (P<sub>X</sub>(x<sub>i</sub>))